Kanhangad: Etymology

 As cited in the Vadakkan Paattu or the North Malabar folklore songs, there was a temple in the name of Kanjiram Kaattappan and through this the name Kanjangad was derived.
-Another popular belief is that it was derived out of Kanjiramkadu which means a forest of Strychnine tree.
-As per historic records, the place was ruled by Kanjan, a tribal representative of Kolathiri which later came to be known as Kanjante naadu which means 'land of Kanjan' in Malayalam; later constricted as Kanhangad.
+Another popular belief is that it was derived out of Kānjiramkād which means a forest of Strychnine tree.
+As per historic records, the place was ruled by Kanjan, a tribal representative of Kolathiri which later came to be known as Kanjante naad which means 'land of Kanjan' in Malayalam; later constricted as Kanhangad.
 There is also another legend that the name was derived from a Sanskrit word Kanchanaghatta.

 History

 It was cited in old folklore that the area of Kanhangad was under the reign of king Nanda Raja of Mushaka Rajya, headquartered in Ezhimala Kannur region during the Sangam period.
 The historic region was known as Poozhinadu and later Paduvanadu.
 However, the history of Kanhangad can be clearly understood only by the 8th century.
 During this period the area was a part of the 2nd Chera Dynasty.
 The illustrations of a Chera King, Bhaskaran Ravi Varman II obtained from Pullur shows the political sovereignty of the Chera Kingdom in this region.

 Later, when Kolathunadu of Kolathiri dynasty from Kannur administered the region, Kolathiri appointed Kanhan as the baron of the region.
 So the name Kanhante Naadu, meaning 'Kanhan's Province' contracted to Kanhangad.

 Due to the collapse of the Kolathiri Dynasty, the reign of Elamkoor came to an end and the powerful elite barons renowned as Ettadukkal lords gained the strength.
 Among them, the mightiest was Allohalan, whose reign was concentrated around Madiyan Kovilakam.
 With the help of the Zamorin, Kolathiri has assassinated him and established a new dynasty at Neeleswaram headquarters.
 Earlier Kanhangad was a crucial port in all sense.
 Hence the Vijayanagara kings attacked Kanhangad too during their conquest of Tulu Nadu.
 After the fall of the Vijayanagara dynasty, the Ikkeri Kings have been attacking this area since the 1630s.

 Since Kanhangad became a part of Nileshwaram kingdom following the reign of the Kolathunadu, the land witnessed frequent conflicts between Nileshwaram kingdom and Ikkeri Nayaks of Bednore.
 When the Ikkeri Nayaks defeated the Nileshwaram kingdom, the region came under the Keladi Nayaka Kingdom.
 In 1713 Somashekara Nayaka constructed a new fort to resist further attacks from Nileshwaram kingdom.
 The fort is now known as Puthiyakotta or Hosdurg, meaning 'New Fort' in Malayalam and Kannada respectively.

 In the 1760s Haidar Ali captured the land from Ikkeri Nayaks and the region came under the Mysore Kingdom which was later merged with the south Kanara district.
 In 1799, soon after the death of Tipu Sultan the entire region came under the control of East India Company.
 Till 1862, Kanhangad was in Bekal Taluk under Bombay Presidency.
 On 15 April 1862 when the Dakshina Kannada region shifted to Madras Presidency, the region came under Kasaragod taluk.
 After the formation of Kerala State, Kasaragod taluk was divided and Kanhangad came under Hosdurg taluk on 1 January 1957.